-For scattered site housing, recruitment of private landlords is a critical factor in a tight rental housing market, yet may not be as challenging as people might imagine.
+Recruitment of private landlords is a critical factor in a tight rental housing market, yet may not be as challenging as people might imagine.
 In case studies provided in the book Housing First in Canada, and the experience case studies and the At Home/Chez Soi study identify that some landlords buy in because the funding and supports offered by the Housing First program offer a kind of guarantee of tenancy.
+"In other cases some landlords want to get involved, because they are interested in making a contribution to solutions to homelessness.
+The key point is that even in tight housing markets, landlords can be persuaded to be partners in Housing First" (Gaetz & Gulliver, 2013:141).